Frederick schools superintendent abruptly retires following DOJ probe

 The practices involved 125 students as young as 5 years old, according to the investigation, which covered 2½ years of incidents starting in fall 2017.
-The use of seclusion and restraint often intensified students’ distress, causing some to engage in self-harm or exhibit signs of trauma while secluded, the report said.
+The use of seclusion and restraint often intensified students’ distress, with some engaging in self-harm or exhibiting signs of trauma while secluded, the report said.

 Alban, who began as superintendent in 2011, was placed on administrative leave last week.
 Five days afterward, she and the school system parted ways.
-Alban’s most recent four-year contract, which currently pays her a salary of $251,000 a year, was set to end in June 2023.
+Alban’s most recent four-year contract, which pays her a salary of $251,000 a year, was set to end in June 2023.

 Efforts to reach Alban by email and phone were unsuccessful.